alt

 // e.g hadle payment type creation

-const submitButton = document.getElementById('yourPaymentButtonId');
+const unzerCheckout = document.getElementById('unzer-checkout');

-unzerPaymentContainer.submit().then((response) => {
+unzerCheckout.onPaymentSubmit = (response) => {

-if (response.submitResponse.data.success) {
+if (response.submitResponse && response.submitResponse.success) {

 const paymentId = response.submitResponse.data.id;

-// backend to perform the payment transaction.
+// server side integration to perform the payment transaction.

 }